Gichohi-Simon/redux-toolkit/packages/action-listener-middleware/README.md

     todos: todosReducer,
   },
   // Add the middleware to the store.
-  // NOTE Since this can receive actions with functions inside,
+  // NOTE: Since this can receive actions with functions inside,
   // it should go before the serializability check middleware
   middleware: (getDefaultMiddleware) =>
-    getDefaultMiddleware().prepend(listenerMiddleware),
+    getDefaultMiddleware().prepend(middleware),
 })
 ```